3/4 Vs 5/8 Hose – Which Is Best?

 Garden hoses are essential tools for every homeowner.
 But, with various types and sizes available, choosing the right one can be a challenge.

-In this article, we’ll dive into the differences between 3/4-inch and 5/8-inch hoses, their benefits, and how to choose the best one for your needs.
+In this article, we’ll dive into the differences between ¾-inch and ⅝-inch hoses, their benefits, and how to choose the best one for your needs.

 old garden hose

-On the other hand, 5/8-inch hoses are more flexible, and lightweight, and usually come at a cheaper price point.
+On the other hand, ⅝-inch hoses are more flexible, and lightweight, and usually come at a cheaper price point.

-Key factors to consider include the hose length, overall construction quality, and most crucially, the available hose width.
 Many gardeners find themselves perplexed when it comes to choosing between the different hose widths available, considering their budget and needs.

 Benefits of 3/4 Inch Hoses